kedro-org/publish-kedro-viz/README.md

 - Once triggered, the GitHub workflow "Publish and share Kedro Viz" will automatically start and can be found in the Actions tab with your commit message.
 - If your GitHub Pages publishing source is a custom GitHub Actions workflow (recommended), then the artifacts of your Kedro-Viz static site will be uploaded and deployed during the workflow run-time.
 - If your GitHub Pages publishing source is a branch, then the artifacts of your Kedro-Viz static site will be uploaded to the publish-branch input specified in the action upon successful completion of the workflow.
-Please note that starting v2, we will not upload artifacts to a branch.
-You can still use publishing source as a branch for GitHub Pages (not recommended) and make sure you follow the security considerations mentioned [here](https://github.com/actions/deploy-pages?tab=readme-ov-file#security-considerations).
+Please note that starting from v2, we will not support GitHub Pages publishing source as a branch.
 - You can access the static site at `http://<username>.github.io/<repo-name>`, if your site's visibility is public.
 For more information on changing the visibility, you can follow the [official docs](https://docs.github.com/en/enterprise-cloud@latest/pages/getting-started-with-github-pages/changing-the-visibility-of-your-github-pages-site)

 ## Credits